MicrosoftDocs/connected-spaces/articles/known-issues.md

 ms.reviewer: v-brycho
 ---

-# Known issues with Dynamics 365 Connected Store Preview
+# Known issues with Microsoft Dynamics 365 Connected Store Preview

 ## I see blank pages in the web app

 You must use a supported browser and the browser must have the most up-to-date version installed.
-Connected Stores supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
+Connected Store supports Chromium-based browsers (Chrome, Opera, and Edge), Firefox, and Safari.
 Internet Explorer is not supported.

 ## Newly created store doesn’t appear in Store list